Project Maven: Real use

 In the 2021 Kabul airlift, Maven was used to display the situation on the ground.
 It could simultaneously display data feeds, such as aircraft movements, logistics, threats and locations of key personnel such as Chris Donahue.

-In the 2022 Russian invasion of Ukraine, the US has used satellite intelligence and Maven Smart System to supply the locations of Russian equipment to Ukrainian forces.
+In the 2022 Russian invasion of Ukraine, the US used satellite intelligence and Maven Smart System to supply the locations of Russian equipment to Ukrainian forces.

-In February 2024, Maven was used for narrowing targets for airstrikes in Iraq and Syria.
-It was also used for locating rocket launchers in Yemen and surface vessels in the Red Sea, some of which were destroyed in February 2024 according to CENTCOM.
+Alerted by the October 7 attacks, CENTCOM quickly shifted Maven from exercises to real use in combat.
+In February 2024, Maven was used for narrowing targets for airstrikes in Iraq and Syria, and was involved in more than 85 airstrikes.
+It was also used for locating rocket launchers in Yemen and surface vessels in the Red Sea, some of which were destroyed in February 2024, according to CENTCOM.